Make-UpWorkClub/StudyNotes/en-US/notes/physics/cegep3/thermal radiation.md

 - $\sigma = 5.67 \cdot 10^{-8}\pu{W/m^2K^4}$: **Stefan-Boltzmann constant**
 - $A$: surface area of material

+> [!abstract] albedo
+> Fraction of energy reflected by the surface of a material

 ## Blackbody radiation

 EM emission of a blackbody (an object with an emissivity of 1)